Türk Telekom Arena

 Club: Galatasaray SK | Opening: 2011 | Capacity: 52,650 seats

 The Türk Telekom Arena replaced Galatasaray’s old Ali Sami Yen, which by the 2000s had significantly aged and lacked many modern facilities.
 The club first investigated building a new stadium at the site of the Ali Sami Yen, but later chose to build a new stadium at a different location instead.

-Construction of the Türk Telekom began late 2007 and came at a cost of an estimated €160 million.
-The stadium officially opened on the 15th of January 2011 with a match between Galatasaray and Ajax (0-0).
+Construction of the Türk Telekom Arena began late 2007 and came at a cost of an estimated €160 million.
+The stadium officially opened on 15 January 2011 with a match between Galatasaray and Ajax (0-0).

 The Türk Telekom Arena is located on the northern edge of Istanbul, on the European side of the city close to the Levant and Maslak business districts.
 Istanbul’s historic centre lies about 12 kilometres away.

 The arena is best reached by metro.
 Stop Seyrantepe, which branches off metro line 2, is a short walk away from the stadium.
 You can catch line 2 at station Sishane or Taksim at the northern edge of the city centre.

 Eat, drink, and sleep near the Turk Telekom Arena